MasterCloudApps-Projects/iss-pricing-service/README.md

 * Running background jobs

-The iss-pricing-service microservice is responsible for calculating a price for the selected insurance product.
+The iss-pricing-service microservice is responsible to calculated a price for the selected insurance product.

 For each product, a tariff was defined.
 The tariff was a set of rules on the basis of which the price was calculated.
 MVEL language was used to define these rules.
 During the policy purchase process, the iss-policy-service connected with this service to calculate a price.
 The price was calculated based on the user’s answers to defined questions.